 Q: Why do I have to purchase SUSAC membership and BSAC membership?

 A: BSAC (the British Sub Aqua Club) is the UK governing body for diving and is SUSAC's affiliated training agency - SUSAC is a branch of the BSAC.
 BSAC membership provides you with third party liability insurance (specifically for diving) and is a requirement for all SUSAC members to be allowed to dive.
 Both SUSAC and BSAC membership must be purchased to dive with the club.
+BSAC membership is not required for members exclusively playing Octopush.

 Q: What trips does SUSAC run?
 Can we go diving any other time?